 Netting installation can also be quite costly and depending on the company you use it could end up costing more in the long run than paying for us or another company to trap them.

 In addition to the expense, there are several techniques to gopher netting installs.
-Sometimes, they bury the wire slightly which is good for lawn health, but greated space for shallow digging invaders like moles and sometimes gophers.
-Other Times, the gopher netting is installed directly under the sod, which is good because critters won’t be able to get on top of it, however, if there are any imperfections in the netting it can lead to pockets and air bubbles under the lawn where it won’t be able to root and grow healthily.
+Sometimes they bury the wire slightly which is good for lawn health, but creates space for shallow digging invaders like moles and sometimes gophers.
+Other times the gopher netting is installed directly under the sod, which is good because critters won’t be able to get on top of it, however, if there are any imperfections in the netting it can lead to pockets and air bubbles under the lawn where it won’t be able to root and grow healthily.

-Cages around the plant’s roots can be helpful and effective in protecting young plants and may be worth considering.
+Cages around a plant’s roots can be helpful and effective in protecting young plants from gophers.